CasvalDOT/hssh/README.md

 the golang build command like:
 `go build <path to your file>`

+## Configuration
+You must set the following params in your configuration file.
+The config file can be in `/etc/hssh/config` and can be overwritten from `~/.config/hssh/config`

+- `GITLAB_BASE_URL` the gitlab api
+- `GITLAB_PRIVATE_TOKEN` The private token use to auth in gitlab.
+Note this can be used for the `GITLAB_HOMEBREW_TOKEN`
+- `GITLAB_PROJECT_ID` The ID of the repository where to fetch configuration files
+- `GITLAB_FILES` The path of configuration files separated by comma

 ## Usage
 To see available options and usage run: